DataDog/documentation/content/infrastructure/process.md

 ## Real-time monitoring

-While actively working with the Process and Containers page, metrics are collected at 2s resolution.
+While actively working with the Live Processes, metrics are collected at 2s resolution.
 This is very important for highly volatile metrics such as CPU.
 In the background, for historical context, metrics are collected at 10s resolution.

 ## Notes/known issues